Diary of Frederick William Gadsby Annand, 1918 - Part 3

 No work except D Coy deepening their

-section of previous night's work.
+Section of previous night's work.

-TUESDAY 30th.
+TUESDAY 30th

 GOT LETTERS.
 NELL 130, Geoff 75, Doug.

-Jack Pen, Mrs Lowes.
+Jack Pen, Mrs Lawes.

 No work.
 Had sigs exercised in visual

-over the Brazieux system of defences.
+over the Baizeaux system of defences.

 Donnelly, Henry & I rode to D.H.Q & I saw G.O.C

-compl of Behencourt.
+Comdr of Behencourt.
 Dull day.

 WEDNESDAY 1st.

-Moved from camp at V 25 central to billets
+Moved from Camp at V 25 Central to billets

 at BEHENCOURT.
-I camped in Countess' chateau.
+I camped in Countess' Chateau.

 Bn relieved by Welsh Fusiliers of 47th Divsn.